Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Introduction

 \section{Introduction}

-Neural network size greatly affects performance, with several works suggesting that as training datasets grow, one can scale models and train them from scratch for improved performance~\citep{kaplan2020scaling}.
-Yet this approach is computationally expensive, and a more efficient approach would be to reuse smaller existing models by expanding them.
-Expansion enables knowledge transfer~\citep{chen2016net2net, wang2023learning}, but despite its usefulness, it remains a poorly understood process that can lead to sub-optimal performance if done haphazardly, hence necessitating further training the expanded models.
-Thus building a link between how a model is expanded and its final performance on a given task is of crucial importance, as otherwise significant resources can be misspent.
+The size of a neural network significantly impacts its performance, with several works suggesting that as training datasets grow, scaling models and training them from scratch leads to improved performance~\citep{kaplan2020scaling}.
+However, this approach is computationally expensive.
+A more efficient alternative is to expand smaller pre-trained models, allowing for knowledge transfer~\citep{chen2016net2net, wang2023learning}.
+This can be particularly valuable in online continual learning, where a model must retain past knowledge while adapting to distribution shifts~\citep{yoon2017lifelong,ye2023self}.
+Despite these advantages, model expansion remains poorly understood and, if done improperly, it can lead to sub-optimal performance, requiring further training~\citep{abdelfattah2021zero}.
+Establishing a link between expansion strategies and final performance is thus essential to avoid costly inefficiencies.

-Several metrics have been proposed to predict the final performance of a model using only information from partially trained candidates~\citep{white2023neural}.
-However, the increasing scale of models necessitates that the information is (i) reliable and independent of the overall optimization process and (ii) cost-effective to obtain.
-Existing methods often fall short on one of these fronts.
-Informative statistics are typically challenging to compute or require further training the expanded model, while low-cost information is often inconsistent and unreliable~\citep{white2021powerful}.
-It follows that better metrics are needed for informed decisions, but obtaining them remains an open issue.
+Several metrics have been proposed to predict the final performance of a model based on partially trained candidates~\citep{white2023neural}.
+However, as models scale, performance estimations must meet two key criteria: (i) they should be reliable and independent of the optimization process, and (ii) they should be cost-effective to compute.
+Existing methods often fail in at least one of these aspects—informative statistics are computationally expensive or require additional training, while cheaper alternatives tend to be unreliable~\citep{white2021powerful}.
+As models evolve, the need for robust and efficient metrics becomes increasingly critical, yet developing such metrics remains an open challenge.